Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 **Choosing the right subscription**

-If you have many subscriptions you must select the subscription to which you want to deploy the resources.
+If you have many subscriptions, you must select the subscription to which you want to deploy the resources.

 Using this command you can find and copy the *SubscriptionId* on which you want to create resources for this scenario.